It’s really easy to make your own ghee. In this article, we’ll share the simple steps of how to make ghee for yourself.

 This video walks you through the additional steps.

-At the time of writing this, I have not yet tried this method.
+(At the time of writing this, I have not yet tried the ghee fermentation method.)

 My guess is that clarified butter as I made above is still great stuff, but this traditional process yields something even better.
 If you have any experience in the differences between these processes, I’d love to hear your comments below.
 Or any comments on other methods for how to make ghee or different benefits of ghee you’ve experienced.

 Latest posts by Logan Christopher (see all)

 - My Heavy Metal Results - September 27, 2018

 - Take Herbs With Food or Without? - September 27, 2018